StevensJDev/AI-Resume-Helper/README.md

 - **Context Menu Integration**: Highlight text on any webpage and get answers via the context menu.
 - **Customizable Settings**: Adjust preferred answer length, technical level, and style through the settings page.
 - **Popup Display**: View answers in a clean, user-friendly popup.
+- **Copy to Clipboard**: Easily copy the generated answer to your clipboard with a single click.

 ## Installation